Mount Engadine Lodge Review: Glamping in Kananaskis

 Mount Engadine Lodge has the best afternoon tea

-It may sound silly, but the most exciting part of my days at Mount Engadine was Afternoon Tea.
-Served from 2-5pm daily, Mount Engadine’s afternoon tea is no normal Afternoon tea with crumpets.
+It may sound silly, but the most exciting part of my days at Mount Engadine was the Afternoon Tea offering.
+Served from 2 to 5 p.m. daily, Mount Engadine’s afternoon tea is not your normal Afternoon tea with crumpets.

 Their platter was more of a delectable charcuterie board with local cheeses and meats served with tea.
 It’s included in every guest’s room rate but is also open to non-guests to enjoy.
 It’s especially popular on weekends in the summer as it’s one of the most scenic places to eat in the Rockies.